anujthakwani/UserActivityStream/README.md

 # UserActivityStream

-This is Kafka Streams App that sessionizes incoming user activity data
+This is Kafka Streams App that sessionizes incoming user activity data.
+Here basic assumption is that all the events for a given user will go to same partition, so as to maintain it ordering.
+That is why we have used userId as key will producing messages in topic from UserProducer class.

 ## Compile
 ```